 2. Excellence is vital.
 Men are less forgiving of anything bad, hokey or half baked.
 The churches that are growing and attracting men consistently offer excellence – in the preaching, the music, the facility and the programs.
 You don’t have to be the best in town; just do what you do very well and men will be drawn.
 And if you can’t do something well, then don’t do it at all.

 3. Give men space.
 Churches that attract men honor their need for space.
 Don’t force your men to hold hands or hug each other.
-If you must hug, there are safe ways to do it, as you’ll see in this video clip:
+If you must hug, there are safe ways to do it, as illustrated on my training DVD.

 And you should also be judicious when laying hands on men.
 These days we like to put people in “prayer mushrooms.”
 You know what I’m talking about – Vince asks for prayer and soon he’s mobbed, with hands all over him.
 The other men look at what happened to Vince, so they keep requests to themselves, for fear that they will be mobbed too.